 Most skeptics don’t deny climate change.
 They believe that climate changes, has always changed and will always change.
 Also that humans have some influence on temperatures, but not necessarily in a catastrophic way.
 In the same way that skeptic scientists could agree that global temperatures rose and that humans had some influence on that, without considering it catastrophic.

-This makes that it is no real surprising thing that for example someone as Inhofe votes “Yes” to the question whether climate change is real or not.
+Therefor it is not a real surprise that for example someone like Inhofe votes “Yes” to the question whether climate change is real or not.
 Even after having written a book on the subject, there is no contradiction.
 The only contradiction is created by the inability of the author to understand the standpoint of the skeptics.
-Add to this that they think their viewpoint is the only one that is right and that of the skeptics are wrong by definition, to make the gap even bigger.
+Add to this that the alarmists think their viewpoint is the only one that is right and that of the skeptics are wrong by definition.
+It makes the gap even bigger.